DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * More generic dead key output: Ligatures (important for my Jap layout!
 Also for combining accents and hotstrings)
 	- Selectable mode per key: By Unicode characters, hex or dec (default today).
-	- Prefixes: Nothing – decimal; x – hex (or U+/u for standard Unicode Point notation?); '-' - Unicode glyph (or use '•', '.', 'α', '//' ?)
+	- Prefixes: Nothing – decimal; x – hex (or U+/u for standard Unicode Point notation?); '-' - Unicode glyph (or '•', '.', 'α', '%' ?)
-	- Quotes '' enclose a ligature (so -'hello' is a Unicode string, and so is x'00d4 00d5'); a literal '' would be -''''-?
+	- Quotes '' or {} enclose a ligature (so -'hello' is a Unicode string, and so is x{00d4 00d5}); a literal '' would be -''''-?
 	- Example:	"102  =  402	; f -> ƒ" – could become "-f = -ƒ"
-	- Example:	"77   = 11374	; M -> ?" – Meng not shown properly; to avoid trouble, use for instance "-M = x2C6E"
+	- Example:	"77   = 11374	; M -> ?" – Meng not shown properly; to avoid trouble, use for instance "-M = u2C6E"
-	- Keep it easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (here, simply use "u$1 = u$2 ; $3")
+	- Keep it easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (here, simply regexp "u$1 = u$2 ; $3")
     - Simplest and best: Allow for AHK literals?!
+Use maybe * to initiate one (as in layout.ini "special").
+	- Simplest for literals and ligatures/hotstrings: % initiates, then the rest of the line is directly sent (as in layout.ini ligatures).

 * Ligature/hotstrings:
     - In addition to ligatures/strings in dead keys, we need direct ligatures.
 For Jap etc. and for string layers.